ramismalick12/projects/README.md

 Welcome to my portfolio.
-Here you will see all of my projects for your reference.
+Here you will see all of my data analytics project for your reference.